bramrodrigo89/cryptocoin-dashboard/README.md

 ## Deployment

 The code was developed solely on GitPod and then it was pushed to an external repository on [GitHub](https://github.com/bramrodrigo89).
-The settings of this GitHub repository were changed to host the code into GitHub Pages from the **master branch.**
-Currently the GitHub site is published here:

-To deploy the project from its repository, the following should be taken:
+To deploy the project from its repository to Heroku, the following should be taken:

 1. Log in to GitHub.com
 2. From the repository screen, select this project "/second-milestone-project"